seekrcentral/seekr2/docs/installation.rst

   clogging up the login nodes.
 Consider using the debug or development queue, if available.

-* Use "wget" to obtain miniconda: ``wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh``
+* Use "wget" to obtain mamba: ``wget https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Linux-x86_64.sh``

 * If the cluster or shared resource has GPU computing capabilities, the administrators have likely made CUDA available.
 You should consult the